What You Should Know About the Platform

 Datorama is a channel and partner agnostic platform that can help marketing organizations in 6 specific ways:

 Salesforce continues to make strategically placed bets by acquiring analytical partners and technologies.
 Tableau and Datorama are great examples of this, but why would Salesforce purchase both?
-At the core, Marketing Cloud Intelligence is a flexible SaaS, data management platform and Tableau is a visual, data exploration tool.
-Yes, there are nuances and overlaps.
-They serve similar audiences but with very different use cases.
+At the core, Marketing Cloud Intelligence is a flexible SaaS, data management platform and Tableau is undeniably the markets best visualization, and data exploration tool.
+Yes, there are nuances and overlaps between the platforms as they serve similar audiences but with very different use cases.
 Which use case is right for you?
 Why choose?
 For now, use them both as applicable.

-The most common buyer segments supported by Datorama are marketers and advertisers.
+The most common buyer segments supported are marketers and advertisers.
 The top industries (by volume) include communications, media, and technology with a particular emphasis on mid to large agencies (performance marketing) and media holding companies.
-However, the data management capabilities serve Health and Life Sciences, Financial Services, Manufacturing, Automotive, Retail and Publishers, too.
+However, the data management capabilities serve Health and Life Sciences, Financial Services, Manufacturing, Automotive, Retail and Publishers.

 The platform allows advertisers, agencies and publishers to pull data from a myriad of data sources, blend and create custom KPIs, and quickly build informative dashboards to analyze and draw insights.

 Its most impressive feature is arguably the Data Model which becomes evident the first time any data source is onboarded.
-Datorama now supports four primary methods of data ingestion:
+Datorama now supports 6 primary methods of data ingestion:

 Marketing Cloud Intelligence provides harmonization and data blending capabilities to assist analysts with quickly pairing parent-to-child data relationships, custom classification based on external files, calculation types, or common naming patterns.

 Frequent product release cycles matter.
-The platform is updated monthly, focused around enhancements around Analyze and Act, Visualization, Connect and Unify and Marketplace Apps.
-In July of 2022, the community received notable features including database exports, custom font integrations, Sprout and Instagram connectors, and improved visualization widgets.
-Here’s the entire list of July improvements.
+The platform is updated quarterly, focused around enhancements around Analyze and Act, Visualization, Connect and Unify and Marketplace Apps.
+In March of 2023, the Intelligence community received a number of significant enhancements to the platform.
+Browse the official Summer ’23 release notes.

 Since Marketing Cloud Intelligence often prices its software based on tiers and data row counts, it’s important that you occasionally monitor your progression, particularly if you intend to onboard granular data.
 For example, DMA or keyword level breakdowns.
 To verify your row count, consider the following.